Mary Ann O'Brian Malkin: Career

-She was born March 13, 1913, in Altoona, Pennsylvania, the daughter of Agnes (née Lynch) and Lawrence O'Brian.
+Malkin was born March 13, 1913, in Altoona, Pennsylvania, the daughter of Agnes (née Lynch) and Lawrence O'Brian.
 Her father worked for the Pennsylvania Railroad.

 A 1937 graduate of the Pennsylvania State University, she married Donald Woodward Lee, an instructor at Penn State, and the couple moved to New York City so that Lee could pursue a doctorate at Columbia University; this marriage ended in divorce.

-While working at the R. R. Bowker Company in the mid-1940s, she met Sol.
+While working at the R. R. Bowker Company in the mid-1940s, Malkin met Sol.
 M. Malkin, editor of the Antiquarian Bookman (AB).
-Malkin purchased this weekly magazine from Bowker in 1953, by which time it had become a prime source for timely news, book reviews, and coverage of trade and library conventions.
+She purchased this weekly magazine from Bowker in 1953, by which time it had become a prime source for timely news, book reviews, and coverage of trade and library conventions.

 It attracted a large subscription list of dealers, both those especially concerned with selling used books and those primarily engaged in the sale of new books but who ran an out-of-print search service for their customers.
 She worked for the magazine, which later renamed itself AB Bookman’s Weekly, as administrative assistant, copy editor and – as "Grandma Lynch" – a features writer, posing as a book collector who lived in the mountains of Frugality, Pennsylvania, and who kept her books in caves (good humidity) with bear traps in front of each cave (inexpensive security).

 O'Brian married Sol.
 Malkin in 1953.
 She was a frequent book reviewer in AB especially of needlepoint and cook books (AB 's readers got quite accustomed to these reviews, madly irrelevant though they were to the concerns of most of the magazine’s subscribers).
 She signed her reviews with her initials, MAM – and it was as MAM that she was known to her many friends in the book and dance worlds.
 Sol.
 Malkin sold the magazine in 1972; a year later, the Malkins were jointly awarded the Clarence Day Award of the American Library Association, an award annually made to a librarian or other individual for outstanding work in encouraging the love of books and reading.
 The Malkins were the first non-librarians to receive this honor.